Skip to main content

 As an engineering mechanics major, you will design, measure and analyze complex structures of everything from networks of human cells and novel nanoscale materials to roller coasters and spacecraft.
 Your education will prepare you for careers in a wide variety of fields, including health, clean energy, space exploration and many more, and you’ll be part of a community that supports your success during your degree and as you launch your career!

 You also can add our aerospace engineering option, in which you’ll apply your education in structural analysis, materials science, advanced dynamics, and vibrations in courses on aerodynamics, flight dynamics, orbital mechanics and propulsion.
-A highlight of our aerospace engineering program is the aerodynamics laboratory, where you’ll conduct field experiments in our wind tunnel.
+A highlight of our aerospace engineering option is the aerodynamics laboratory, where you’ll conduct field experiments in our wind tunnel.
 Talk to your academic advisor about declaring this option—a formal “sub-major” that’s also reflected on your educational transcript.

 At a glance